 Interviews with the child, if appropriate, should take place in a safe environment.
 All interviews with the child and family members should be undertaken in their preferred language and where appropriate for some people by using non-verbal communication methods.

-A manager from the Childrens’ Services Trust should be informed by a social worker of any referrals where there is reasonable cause to consider Section 47 Enquiries and authorise the decision to initiate action.
-If the child and / or family are known to professional agencies or the facts clearly indicate that a Section 47 Enquiry is required, the Children’s Services Trust should initiate a strategy meeting/discussion immediately, and together with other agencies determine how to proceed.South Yorkshire Police must be informed at the earliest opportunity if a crime may have been committed.
+A manager from the Childrens' Services Trust should be informed by a social worker of any referrals where there is reasonable cause to consider Section 47 Enquiries and authorise the decision to initiate action.
+If the child and / or family are known to other agencies or the facts clearly indicate that a Section 47 Enquiry is required, the Children's Services Trust should initiate a strategy meeting/discussion immediately, and together with other agencies determine how to proceed.South Yorkshire Police must be informed at the earliest opportunity if a crime may have been committed.
 The police should assist other agencies to carry out their responsibilities, where there are concerns about the child's welfare, whether or not a crime has been committed.

 5. Concluding a Referral